Website LogoWebsite Logo

 Mohammed Anjar Ahsan

-Not every Instagram security warning is genuine some are carefully crafted phishing attempts.
+Not every Instagram security warning is genuine.
+Some login alerts are carefully crafted phishing attempts designed to steal account credentials.

-Instagram login alerts appear when your Account is accessed from a new device, location, or unusual activity.
+An Instagram fake login alert appears when your Account is accessed from a new device, location, or unusual activity.
 These alerts may come as push notifications or emails and are part of Instagram’s built-in security system.

 If you see a message like “Recognize this login?”, it means Instagram detected a login attempt.
 This does not always mean your Account (1) is hacked, but you should verify the activity immediately inside the official app.